The hip offset - why is accurate reconstruction using hip replacement so important?

 During the implantation of a hip prosthesis, there are various possibilities for correctly restoring the offset:

-• Individual adjustment of the acetabular position: By optimally placing the acetabulum, the acetabular offset can be exactly reconstructed.
+• Individual adjustment of the cup position: Through optimal placement of the cup, the acetabular offset can be reconstructed precisely.

-• Selection of the appropriate stem design: Different stem models offer various offset variants to enable the best possible reconstruction.
+• Selection of the appropriate shaft design: Different shaft models offer various offset variants to enable the best possible reconstruction.

-• Modular prosthesis components: Allow for finer adjustment of the offset through the use of different neck lengths and angles.
+• Modular prosthetic components: Allow a finer adjustment of the offset by using different neck lengths and angles.

 Medialization of the acetabulum and compensatory enlargement of the femoral offset